Let’s start by defining inbound marketing.

 Content here doesn’t solely mean written blog posts (although those are important, too), but also videos and viral images.
 Anything that will inform or entertain your audience is fair game on social media.

-Now that you know a little more about inbound marketing, you may wonder how you can get visitors on your own site.
-We’re going to cover that topic in-depth in the next chapter of our inbound marketing guide
+Now that you know a bit about inbound marketing vs outbound marketing, you may wonder how you can use inbound marketing tools to attract potential customers.
+We’re going to cover that in the next chapter of our inbound marketing guide, so keep reading.